 The herb cilantro, also known as coriander, has been found to be a natural chelating agent — and one that doesn't have to be administered intravenously.
 "Cilantro chelation" typically calls for a small amount of fresh cilantro, which can be made into a pesto sauce and eaten over pasta or toast, consumed each day for a few weeks.
 But you may want to discuss it with your doctor first, especially if you take medications or have a health condition.

 There are more dietary steps you can take to rid yourself not only of heavy metals but other toxins, as well.
-Detox diets and detox recipes are more popular than ever, thanks to celebrities such as Gwyneth Paltrow and Beyonce.
+Detox diets and recipes are more popular than ever, thanks to celebrities such as Gwyneth Paltrow and Beyonce.
 Sure, most detox recipes lead to drastic weight loss, but healthy detox focuses on the long-lasting benefits, both mental and physical, of cleansing your body.
 If you are looking to pair your detoxifying diet with physical exercises, activities such as yoga, Pilates and hot yoga are all great for detoxifying.

 But with so many detox diets out there, how do you know which is best for you?
 Here are some basic ways to naturally detox your diet.